A Buckwheat in Every Garden (BEIG) was created in the fall of 2019 by the Orange County chapter of the California Native Plant Society (OCCNPS).

 - March 12: Arbor Day Celebration, Laguna Beach, CA. Cancelled.

 Thank you to everyone who participated in A Buckwheat in Every Garden.
 We enjoyed meeting everyone, and working together to make our world a little better for butterflies, birds, and pollinators in Orange County.
-Stay tuned for our next fun project (after the Corona virus is under control) to help improve habitat value in the landscape in the OC.
+Stay tuned for our next fun project to help improve habitat value in the landscape in the OC.